Nogeyama Zoo: Animals

-Animals at the zoo include Mandarin ducks, cranes, red pandas, chimpanzees, hamadryas baboons, reptiles, lion, tigers, tanuki (raccoon dogs), badgers, pheasants, love birds, zebras, giraffes, flamingos, camels, ruffed lemurs, white-mantled black colobus, black-capped capuchins, swans, ducks, kagus, penguins, wallaby, deer, eagles, owls, condors, bears, and Tokyo bitterlings.
+Animals at the zoo include Mandarin ducks, cranes, red pandas, chimpanzees, hamadryas baboons, reptiles, lion, tigers, Japanese raccoon dogs, badgers, pheasants, lovebirds, zebras, giraffes, flamingos, camels, ruffed lemurs, white-mantled black colobus, black-capped capuchins, swans, ducks, kagus, penguins, wallabies, deer, eagles, owls, condors, bears and Tokyo bitterlings.

 The red panda is one of the first animals visitors see upon entering the zoo, and also one of the most popular.

 Makigahara Children's Zoo

 The Makigahara Children's Zoo was opened in 1979 as part of the Nogeyama Zoo.
-It is primarily home to small animals such as mice, guinea pigs, chickens, and fantail pigeons, and snakes.
+It is primarily home to farm animals and small domestic animals such as mice, guinea pigs, chickens, rabbits and fantail pigeons, as well as some exotic species such as snakes.

 Conservation

-The Nogeyama Zoo was the first zoo in Japan to successfully house leopards (1952), blackbuck (1953), dromedary (1954), sloth bear (1965), ring-tailed lemur (1969), pileated gibbon and caracal (1974), clouded leopard (1983), giant anteater (1985), Kleinmann's tortoise (1992), Asian forest tortoise (1997), and radiated tortoise (2009).
+The Nogeyama Zoo was the first zoo in Japan to successfully house leopards (1952), blackbuck (1953), dromedary camels (1954), sloth bears (1965), ring-tailed lemurs (1969), pileated gibbons and caracals (1974), clouded leopards (1983), giant anteaters (1985), Kleinmann's tortoises (1992), Asian forest tortoises (1997) and radiated tortoises (2009).
 It was also the second zoo in the world to successful breed Andean condors in captivity in 1972.

-In 2016 the highly endangered Ploughshare tortoise from Madagascar was bred.
+In 2016, the highly endangered Ploughshare tortoise from Madagascar was bred.